Deer Park High School (Texas): Features of the campuses

 Extracurricular activities are divided up between both North and South Campuses, with various sports and fine arts being centered at either campus.
 South Campus is home to Clyde Abshire Stadium, DPISD's 10,000-seat football and soccer stadium.
 The stadium is home to all of DPHS's football teams, as well as boys and girls soccer.
-South Campus also houses the school's softball field, as well as ten tennis courts, and four gyms.
+South Campus also houses ten tennis courts and four gyms.
 An extensive weight training room, natatorium, and sports medicine and physical therapy clinic are also housed on campus.
-North Campus is home to the district's baseball and track stadiums, as well as 2 gyms.
+North Campus is home to the district's baseball and track stadiums, the softball field, as well as 2 gyms.

 Wolters Campus is an advanced high school which all students grades 10-12 can apply to attend.
 The school allows students to work at their own pace and has a different grading system.
 Many students attend Wolters to graduate early.
 Wolters Campus is located in the original San Jacinto Elementary School building, which was built in 1930 and expanded in 1938, and later became the administration building.
 In 2013, the building was completely renovated to become the new Wolters Campus.
 Wolters used to be located in the original High School building, which was built in 1949, and was demolished in 2013 when North Campus was being renovated.

 In 2008, USA Today cited Deer Park High School in a study about schools being exposed to toxic emissions from factories.
 The article said that the school's proximity to oil refineries along the Houston Ship Channel threatened its students with high levels of 1,3-Butadiene and other harmful gases.
 This is especially true for North and Wolters Campuses, as the refineries are located right across Highway 225.